HongjianTang/obsidian-insighta/README.md

 ## Overview :mag:

-InsightA is a Obsidian plugin that transforms extensive articles into concise, atomic notes using LLM.
-This plugin is perfect for those looking to streamline complex information into organized notes, drawing inspiration from the Zettelkasten method. 🚀📝
+InsightA is an Obsidian plugin that not only transforms extensive articles into concise, atomic notes but also creates an organized Map of Content (MOC) using LLM technology.
+This tool is ideal for anyone aiming to distill complex information into structured, interconnected notes, drawing inspiration from the Zettelkasten method. 🚀📝

 ## Features :sparkles:

 - **AI-Powered Note Extraction**: Converts lengthy articles into atomic notes using advanced AI techniques.
-- **Customizable Settings**: Tailor the plugin's functionality to fit your personal note-taking style.
+- **Map of Content Generation**: Creates MOC based on note title, linking atomic notes for a better understanding of the subject matter.
 - **Seamless Obsidian Integration**: Works harmoniously within the Obsidian ecosystem.
-- **Intuitive User Interface**: Designed for simplicity and ease of use for all users.

 ## Installation :gear: